-Collapses or crashes occur when a level, ratio or pattern decreases drastically on a retest hair mineral analysis.
-I have not quantified these patterns, but the level or ratio must decrease at least three or four-fold.
+Collapses occur when a level or ratio decreases on a retest hair mineral analysis.
+We have not formally quantified these patterns, but a collapse could be mild, moderate or extreme.

-Another type of collapse is when two, three or four of the major macrominerals decrease sharply on a retest.
-There are many possibilities for collapses or crashes.
+There are many possibilities for collapses.
 Most are considered excellent changes on a retest hair analysis.

 2. Unusual behavior changes.
-These patterns all reflect rather drastic changes in body chemistry.
-At times, these changes can cause behavior changes such as great excitement, irritability, or emotional instability.
+At times, surges and collapses may cause behavior changes such as excitement, irritability, or emotional instability.
 Rarely, this causes problems for a person.

 WHY DO THESE PATTERNS MATTER?

-2. The presence of a surge, explosion or collapse also usually tells the practitioner that this person is following their program.
-This is helpful, in some cases.
+2. The presence of a surge or collapse also tells the Helper that this person is following the development program properly.
+This can be most helpful.

-It is the opposite the little change pattern, in which there are few changes on a retest mineral analysis.
+It is the opposite little change pattern, in which there are few changes on a retest mineral analysis.
 This pattern usually tells the practitioner that the client is not following the program diligently, or the client is under stress that is slowing progress, or does not understand the program, or that the program was in some way incorrect.